siltium-labs/merlin-gql-cli/README.md

   -u, --user=user                                   Username for database server

+  -w, --softDeleteColumn=softDeleteColumn           Enable soft delete in your entities.
+Use this flag with the name of
+                                                    entity column, it must be a datetime type column.

   -x, --pass=pass                                   Password for database server

   -z, --secureResolvers                             Add security to Resolvers with @Secure decorator